Join the WFNS Writers' Council

 3. How to Apply

 1. Ensure you are a member in good standing of the WFNS.
 Only WFNS members may apply to the Writers’ Council.
 Before assembling an application, ensure you have paid your annual dues for the current membership year.
 Our office can confirm your membership status.

 2. Email your biography, declaration, and supporting documentation to firstname.lastname@example.org with the subject line “Writers’ Council – [Your name].”

 3. Wait for the review of your application by the WFNS Membership Committee and (if approved in committee) for the approval of your application’s by the WFNS Board of Directors.
 This process can take up to six weeks, as our Membership Committee and Board of Directors meet once a month for most of the year and less frequently during the summer.
 You will be contacted notified of your application results.

 4. If your application is approved, you will be immediately eligible to create a publicly accessible Writers’ Council profile on the WFNS website (optional).
 If you wish to create a Writers’ Council profile, you will need to login to your online account and fill out the necessary details.

-If your general membership ever lapses, you will retain your Writers’ Council status and will be eligible for all Writers’ Council benefits as soon as your general membership is reactivated.
+Writers’ Council membership is permanent.
+If your general membership ever lapses, you will retain your Writers’ Council status and will be eligible for all Writers’ Council benefits as soon as you renew your general membership.